Preocts/python-src-template/README.md

 - Windows
 - Ubuntu

-Versions and OS choices can be easily changed in this yml file.
+Versions, OS choices, and when to run the tests can be easily changed in this yml file.

+**Additionally** CodeCov is included in the workflow here.
+This final step can be removed as desired.

 ---